Hans5958/blog/src/content/posts/2018-02-28-lets-talk-about-minecraft.md

 title: "Let's talk about Minecraft"
 date: 2018-02-28 21:24:08 +0700
 category: Article
-tags: en old-blog essay games
+tags: en old-blog essay games entertainment
 slug: lets-talk-about-minecraft
 description: Ah, Minecraft.
 Where all kids do unleash their creativity in a shape of pixelated blocks.
 Well, I played it too, even I'm not a child anymore.
 So, in this post.
 I want to talk about it.
 excerpt: Ah, Minecraft.
 Where all kids do unleash their creativity in a shape of pixelated blocks.
 Well, I played it too, even I'm not a child anymore.
 So, in this post.
 I want to talk about it.